vs-eth/auth-server/README.md

 Set up OpenLDAP and MIT Kerberos to authenticate users.
 Tested on Debian 9.

 ## Note
-Some settings only take effect if you set them before running the role for the first time, as they use `debconf` to be injected at installation time!
+The LDAP administrator password settings are only guaranteed to take effect if you set them before running the role for the first time, as they use `debconf` to be injected at installation time!
+The LDAP schema used is the openLDAP-default RFC2307, `Users` and `Groups` OUs are created automatically.

+## Description
+This role sets up openLDAP in mirror mode.
+The configuration for mirror-mode is only applied once, so be careful to add all servers beforehand.
+LDAP in turn is used as a database for kerberos, each server runs both KDC and kadmin.
+Additionally, saslauthd is used for pass-through auth:
+  * Each user in the user OU is also a Kerberos principal
+  * Each user has the password `{SASL}uid@domain`
+  * A normal bind will then use saslauthd to authenticate against kerberos, so that the kerberos password is used
+  * A GSSAPI bind will be recognized and the user should end up being mapped as the correct principal in LDAP

 ## Configuration
 | Name | Default value | Description |